TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/ImageEffects/ImageEffects.md

 results of our calculation at each step.
-* FilterMode: How to sample this texture, when sampling in-between neighbouring pixels -- for instance, when a downscaled RenderTexture is sampled at the full screen resolution. `FilterMode.Bilinear` is usually perferred.
+* FilterMode: How to sample this texture, when sampling in-between neighbouring pixels -- for instance, when a downscaled RenderTexture is sampled at the full screen resolution. `FilterMode.Bilinear` is usually preferred.
 * TextureWrapMode: How to sample when outside the edges of the texture.
 `TextureWrapMode.Clamp` is usually preferred, since we are sampling in screen space and do not wish to wrap to the other side.
 This is relevant if we